tofugu/wanikani-policies/policies/terms-of-service.md

 - harass, abuse, threaten, or incite violence towards any individual or group, including Tofugu employees, officers, and agents, or other WaniKani Users;
 - use our servers for any form of excessive automated bulk activity (for example, spamming), or relay any other form of unsolicited advertising or solicitation through our servers, such as get-rich-quick schemes;
-- attempt to disrupt or tamper with Tofugu's servers in ways that could harm our Website or Service, to place undue burden on Tofugu's servers through automated means, or to access Tofugu's Service in ways that exceed your authorization;
+- attempt to disrupt or tamper with Tofugu’s servers in ways that could harm our Website or Service, to place undue burden on Tofugu’s servers through automated means, or to access Tofugu’s Service in ways that exceed your authorization;
-- impersonate any person or entity, including any of our employees or representatives, including through false association with Tofugu, or by fraudulently misrepresenting your identity or site's purpose; or
+- impersonate any person or entity, including any of our employees or representatives, including through false association with Tofugu, or by fraudulently misrepresenting your identity or site’s purpose; or
-- violate the privacy of any third party, such as by posting another person's personal information without consent.
+- violate the privacy of any third party, such as by posting another person’s personal information without consent.

 #### 4. Services Usage Limits

-You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without Tofugu's express written permission.
+You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without Tofugu’s express written permission.

 #### 5. Scraping

 Scraping refers to extracting data from our Website via an automated process, such as a bot or webcrawler.
-It does not refer to the collection of information through WaniKani's API.
+It does not refer to the collection of information through WaniKani’s API.
 Please see [Section G](#g-api-terms) for our API Terms.
 You may scrape the Website for the following reasons:

 - Researchers may scrape public, non-personal information from WaniKani for research purposes, only if any publications resulting from that research are open access.
 - Archivists may scrape WaniKani for public data for archival purposes.

-You may not scrape WaniKani for spamming purposes, including for the purposes of selling WaniKani users' personal information, such as to advertisers, recruiters, or job boards.
+You may not scrape WaniKani for spamming purposes, including for the purposes of selling WaniKani users’ personal information, such as to advertisers, recruiters, or job boards.

 All use of WaniKani data gathered through scraping must comply with the [WaniKani Privacy Policy](https://www.wanikani.com/privacy).

 #### 6. Privacy

-Misuse of WaniKani Users' Personal Information is prohibited.
+Misuse of WaniKani Users’ Personal Information is prohibited.

-Any person, entity, or service collecting data from WaniKani must comply with the [WaniKani Privacy Policy](https://www.wanikani.com/privacy), particularly in regards to the collection of our Users' Personal Information (as defined in the [WaniKani Privacy Policy](https://www.wanikani.com/privacy)).
-If you collect any WaniKani User's Personal Information from WaniKani, you agree that you will only use the Personal Information you gather for the purpose for which our User has authorized it.
-You agree that you will reasonably secure any Personal Information you have gathered from WaniKani, and you will respond promptly to complaints, removal requests, and "do not contact" requests from Tofugu or WaniKani Users.
+Any person, entity, or service collecting data from WaniKani must comply with the [WaniKani Privacy Policy](https://www.wanikani.com/privacy), particularly in regards to the collection of our Users’ Personal Information (as defined in the [WaniKani Privacy Policy](https://www.wanikani.com/privacy)).
+If you collect any WaniKani User’s Personal Information from WaniKani, you agree that you will only use the Personal Information you gather for the purpose for which our User has authorized it.
+You agree that you will reasonably secure any Personal Information you have gathered from WaniKani, and you will respond promptly to complaints, removal requests, and “do not contact” requests from Tofugu or WaniKani Users.

 #### 7. Excessive Bandwidth Use